-The Making of a Creative Entrepreneur: Nova Lorraine on the science of design and the business of fa
+Creative Entrepreneurship: Nova Lorraine on the science of design & the business of fashion

 Nova Lorraine is the very definition of a creative entrepreneur.
 As the founder, editor, and creative director of Raine Magazine, she is a growing force in the publishing industry, currently laying the groundwork for a new endeavor.
 As a sought after, award-winning designer, she is the visionary behind a new fashion collection scheduled for debut by the end of the year.
 And, as a holder of an MA in Clinical Psychology, she is a whip-smart, innovative, and driven businesswoman who shares her love of strategy by moonlighting as a consultant.